julelang/manual/src/std/jule-sema.md

 	fn Imported(mut self, mut &ImportInfo)
 }
 ```
-Importer.
-Used by semantic analysis to import use declarations.
-The default importer implementation is highly recommended.
-3rd-party importer implementations may cause unpredictable issues.
+Importer\.
+Used by semantic analysis to import use declarations\.
+The default importer implementation is highly recommended\.
+3rd\-party importer implementations may cause unpredictable issues\.

 ## Kind
 ```jule